LENSHOOD/lenshood.github.io/source/_posts/2022-summary.md

 2022 has passed.
 What a year!

-Take one word to summary my 2022, I think it will be "*lack of splendid*".
-Expand to some words, then I choose *deceleration*, *chaotic*, *pursuing*.
+Take one word to summary my 2022, I think it would be "*lack of splendid*".
+Expand to some words, then I would choose *deceleration*, *chaotic*, *pursuing*.

 Deceleration means I feel my personal growing became slower than before in 2022, including work, study, input and output.
 I spent four months occupied in a tough project that I don't like.
 Only read a few books.
 Barely involved in open source.
 Not much writing.

-Chaotic refer to the whole world and my life.
+Chaotic refers to the whole world and my life.
 Too many events were happened, too many disappointment, too many anger, too few hope.

 Pursuing.
-I seems lost my goal in 2022, always trying, not much gain.
+In 2022 I seems lost my goal, always trying, not much gain.
 I did produce some outcome, but not enough to satisfy me.
 What would happened to me in the next three to five years?
 How to keep my advantages?
 What could I be interested in?